Better Call Saul: Season 1 (2015)

 The first season was planned to be released in 2014 but was delayed.
 The first teaser trailer debuted on AMC on August 10, 2014, and confirmed its premiere date of February 2015.
 On November 20, 2014, AMC announced the series would have a two-night premiere; the first episode aired on Sunday, February 8, 2015, at 10:00 pm (ET), and then moved into its regular time slot the following night, airing new episodes Mondays at 10:00 pm until the season concluded on April 6, 2015.

-In 2002, Jimmy schemes to represent Craig Kettleman, accused of embezzlement, leading to encounters with psychotic drug lord Tuco Salamanca and his lieutenant Nacho.
+In 2002, Jimmy schemes to represent Craig Kettleman, accused of embezzlement, leading to encounters with psychopathic drug lord Tuco Salamanca and his lieutenant Nacho.
 Jimmy also cares for his brother Chuck, who is housebound with electromagnetic hypersensitivity.
 While pursuing elder law, Jimmy learns of seniors being defrauded by the Sandpiper retirement community.
 As the class action lawsuit against Sandpiper grows, Chuck suggests giving it to his law firm, Hamlin, Hamlin & McGill.
 Jimmy receives a small of counsel fee and a share of any future settlement, but is blocked from participation.
 Jimmy learns Chuck sabotaged his legal career out of resentment.
 After the death of an old friend, Jimmy finds success when Davis & Main, another firm HHM brought in to assist with the Sandpiper case, offers to hire him.

-In 2010, Gene manages a Cinnabon by day, but in the evening reminisces about his life as Saul by watching a VHS tape of his old television advertisements.
+In 2010, Saul manages a Cinnabon by day, but in the evening reminisces about his life as Jimmy by watching a VHS tape of his old television advertisements.

 Season 2 (2016)

 Prior to the series' launch, on June 19, 2014, AMC renewed the series for a second season of 13 episodes to premiere in early 2016, which was later reduced to 10 episodes.
 The season premiered on February 15, 2016, and concluded on April 18, 2016.

 In 2002, Jimmy works as an associate at D&M, but quits after his ostentatious legal style doesn't mesh with the firm's corporate demeanor.
 Kim is demoted by Chuck's partner, Howard Hamlin, because of Jimmy's actions.
 She secures banking firm Mesa Verde as an HHM client, although Howard denies her credit.
 Kim quits HHM and opens a shared private practice with Jimmy.
 Jimmy sabotages Chuck's work for Mesa Verde, which drops HHM and hires Kim, but Chuck discovers this and tricks Jimmy into confessing.
-Nacho wants to hire Mike Ehrmantraut to kill Tuco, but Mike instead removes him from the Salamanca organization by engineering his imprisonment.
+Nacho wants to hire Mike Ehrmantraut to kill Tuco, but Mike removes him from the Salamanca organization by engineering his imprisonment.
 Hector Salamanca, cartel elder and Tuco's uncle, confronts Mike.
 Mike attempts to assassinate Hector, but is mysteriously interrupted.

-In 2010, Gene accidentally locks himself in the dumpster room when closing out the Cinnabon for the night.
+In 2010, Saul/Jimmy accidentally locks himself in the dumpster room when closing out the Cinnabon for the night.
 Instead of alerting police, he spends the night waiting for the janitor to open the door.